Fellowships & Scholarships

 If additional loan funds are required beyond the amount provided through the Financial Aid Office, students may consider the department's O’Keeffe Conservation Student Loan Fund with the purpose of helping conservation graduate students in need.

 Entering students are allowed to borrow a maximum of $3,000 in their second semester.
 Thereafter, students may borrow up to a total of $10,000.
 Loan interest rates are low, being comparable to other nationally available education loans awarded for graduate studies.
 Those who borrow from this fund eventually repay the fund and that in turn helps future students.
+Loan applications are available from the department.

 This fund was originally established with gifts from both the Mellon Foundation and Ms. Georgia O’Keeffe in 1970.